nova0821/iotjs-wiki/Build-for-NuttX.md

 |                             |
 +-----------------------------+
 ```
-and it stay on screen, something is wrong.
+and it stays on the screen, something is wrong.
+Blue LED may blink if NuttX is in abnormal state.
 Press black(reset) button on the board and try again.
-If you still see this warning message begin with original NuttX code and check your board, USB line and other softwares are working OK.
+If you still see this warning message, begin with original NuttX code and check your board, USB line and other softwares.